How Many Lenses Do I Need?

 A Guide to Selecting and Buying Lenses

-One thing you shouldn't do is worry about how many lenses you have, Henri Cartier-Bresson taught us that.
-For most of his photography career, he used only one!
+One thing you shouldn't do is worry about how many lenses you have.
+Henri Cartier-Bresson taught us that.
+For much of his photography career, he used only one!

-If you are part of a camera club, or frequently visit the photography forums, it is easy to become pressured or disheartened because you don't have a fantastic array of lenses.
+Maybe you are part of a camera club, or frequently visit the photography forums?
+It is easy to become pressured or disheartened because you don't have a fantastic array of lenses.
 As I stated in the previous section, a simple walk around lens will do you for a long time if you are just starting out.

 Portraits, Weddings and Landscape Photography

 How many lenses you actually own from the above is up to you.
-You could at a push, get away with just 2, the 16-35mm and the 28-135mm.
-If you are looking to photograph weddings, I would HIGHLY suggest that you invest in a second (or backup) camera!
+You could at a push, get away with just 2.
+The 16-35mm and the 28-135mm.
+Are you are looking to photograph weddings?
+I would HIGHLY suggest that you invest in a second (or backup) camera!
 You do not want to be left high and dry if one packs up on you.

 Architecture and Interior photography

 Some would say you need a tilt/shift lens to counteract the perspective distortions when photographing buildings.
-If you get to know Photoshop a little, you will discover that you can make quick and simple adjustments post production which means you don't have to fork out a lot of money on these specialised lenses.
+If you get to know Photoshop a little, you will discover that you can make quick and simple adjustments post production.
+This means you don't have to fork out a lot of money on these specialised lenses.

-You see, I am already saving you money, and at some point in the construction of this site, I will be devoting a full section on photographing interiors for a living on a limited budget.
+You see, I am already saving you money.
+At some point in the construction of this site, I will be devoting a full section on photographing interiors for a living on a limited budget.

-When photographing interiors, you are going to need ultra-wide angle lenses to get as much in the frame as possible.
-Using these lenses means you will inevitably get distortions, even with the more expensive lenses, and straight lines are, wouldn't you say, fairly important in architectural photography?
+When photographing interiors, you will need ultra-wide angle lenses to get as much in the frame as possible.
+Using these lenses means you will inevitably get distortions, even with the more expensive lenses.
+Straight lines are, wouldn't you say, fairly important in architectural photography?

 Remember that if you are using a Digital SLR with a "crop factor", you have to account for this.
-A 16mm lens on a normal film SLR would be almost fisheye standard, but taking into account the crop factor, 16mm is perfect for interiors.
+A 16mm lens on a normal film SLR would be almost fisheye standard.
+However, taking into account the crop factor, 16mm is perfect for interiors.
 Luckily the cropping actually takes out most of the distortion too!